 Evaluating Recent Impact

-Since the review, members of the Governing body have contributed their expertise to the appointment of the new headteacher, Mrs Jo Chapman, and played a vital role in the appointment of a Media Technician and the setting up of the TV Studio, including working with school staff to evaluate its impact on learning within school.
+Since the review, members of the Governing Board have contributed their expertise to the appointment of the new headteacher, Mrs Jo Chapman, and played a vital role in the appointment of a Media Technician and the setting up of the TV Studio, including working with school staff to evaluate its impact on learning within school.
 The whole governing body also lent its support to the leadership team during the Equal Pay Review carried out by Derby City Council for school support staff.

 The link governors for Safeguarding, SMSC, Pupil Premium, Sports Premium, Maths, Writing, Reading and SEND all meet reguarly with revelant post-holders in school, providing robust challenge to ensure high standards of learning at Gayton Junior School.